 The Artspace Project Wall, situated on the western facade of the Artspace and facing the intersection of 43rd and Main Streets, is an ongoing site for temporary public art projects that features selected and commissioned works by national and regional artists.
 Since its inauguration, the Artspace Project Wall has received important support from the Missouri Arts Council, a state agency.

-The Artspace is pleased to present a new Project Wall, Seven (2011), created by Luis Camnitzer.
+The Artspace is pleased to present a new Project Wall, "Show Me the Money" (2013), created by Ahram Park.

 Park’s image was selected by a panel of local curators and artists, including Erin Dziedzic, Kemper Museum of Contemporary Art; Misha Kligman, Plug Projects; Danny Orendorff, Charlotte Street Foundation Curator-in-Residence; Neil Thrun, writer/art critic/artist; and James Woodfill, KCAI assistant professor of painting and former Project Wall artist.
 The panel responded to the site-specific intention of the work and its strong composition of color, line and pattern.

 The image used for “Show Me the Money” was taken at the The Money Museum at the Federal Reserve Bank of Kansas City.
 With approximately $1.22 trillion US currency in circulation as of Nov.
 13, 2013, the Kansas City facility is responsible for sorting and transporting cash to and from commercial banks in the Tenth Federal Reserve District, which includes western Missouri, Nebraska, Kansas, Oklahoma, Wyoming, Colorado and northern New Mexico.